mull-project/mull/docs/command-line/generated/mull-reporter-cli-options.rst

---sqlite-report path		Path to the sqlite report, positional argument
+--sqlite-report path		Path to the sqlite report

 --report-name filename		Filename for the report (only for supported reporters).
 Defaults to <timestamp>.<extension>